KDE/digikam-doc/README.md

 The digiKam DocBook files are shared with the Showfoto handbook.

-## How to make a screenshot for the manual with Alpha Blending 3D Border
+## How to take a screenshot for the manual with Alpha Blending 3D Border

-- Never use advanced color theme to make screenshots.
+- Never use advanced color theme to take screenshots.
 Always use desktop default color and icon set.

 - Use Festival Import to take a shot.
 Use region selection option to select only important area.
 Remove buttons and dialog header to limit image file size.
-  _ALWAYS use PNG file format to save image to prevent compression artifacts.
+  Always use PNG file format to save image to prevent compression artifacts.

 - Use script project/screenshot-dropshadow.sh to add border frame around the shot.
   This script requires ImageMagick command line tools installed on the system.

 The script can be run on a single file or in batch mode.
 To run in batch mode, call it like this from within the images folder: